 An enthusiastic, but not very expert group, sharing our knowledge at various birdwatching venues.
-Choice of a Monday or Saturday walk each month, September to May.
+3rd Monday morning walk each month, meeting at 10.00am September to June.

 2017-2018 Birdwatching Reports